 - Droppings: Their feces are often found near garbage bins

 - Burrows: Look for holes that are about 1–4 inches wide in the dirt or even in concrete.
-The burrows will have an entry and exit hole and are often found beneath bushes.
+The burrows will have an entry and exit hole (although the exit hole may be hidden from view) and are often found beneath bushes.

 - Runways: Rats run back and forth along the same paths when hunting and bringing food to their nests.
 They tend to run closely alongside walls and in grass, leaving oily track marks behind.
 You’ll see a worn path in grassy areas they frequent.